 - Refresh your website to see if the WSoD is resolved.
 If you can access your site now, it means one of the plugins was causing the issue.

-- Rename the “plugins-disabled” folder back to “plugins” to reactivate your plugins.
-Then, deactivate them one by one from the WordPress admin panel to identify the problematic plugin.
+- To reactivate your plugins, rename the “plugins-disabled” folder back to “plugins.”
+Then, deactivate them from the WordPress admin panel to identify the problematic plugin.

 Step 4: Increase PHP Memory Limit